Carrie Lupoli, M.Ed.

 Carrie has an impressive track record of working towards positive change in traditionally disadvantaged communities around the world.
 She has the ability to uniquely problem-solve and invest in others.
 After being certified as a Real Time Teacher Coach herself, Carrie joined the CT3 team in 2014 and has trained many Real Time Teacher Coaches.
 In addition, Carrie co-leads the instructional work for the organization.

 Carrie holds a Master’s in Special Education and a Master’s in Educational Administration, both from the University of Connecticut.

 Click below to read Carrie’s posts on our blog:

 Saying “No” to Learned Helplessness – In this post, Carrie shares what taking a self-defense class for women taught her about building better teachers.

-A Note to Educators: Pedagogy Trumps Curriculum – In this blog series, Carrie and our CEO, Kristyn Klei Borrero, discuss the power of pedagogy over curriculum and high-leverage instructional strategies that make up any effective lesson.
+A Note to Educators: Pedagogy Surpasses Curriculum – In this blog series, Carrie and our CEO, Kristyn Klei Borrero, discuss the power of pedagogy over curriculum and high-leverage pedagogical strategies that make up any effective lesson.

 Why I Quit Special Ed…and am Proud of It – Carrie discusses supporting teachers to give all students a voice in the classroom, not just those receiving special education services.

 An experienced special educator, Carrie provided insight for ASCD Express on how to hold high expectations for ALL students.
 Her article “High Expectations, All Students, No Exceptions” appeared in the “Differences, Not Disabilities” issue in April 2017.